-3.5 BENEFITS INVESTIGATION TEAM
+3.5 INVESTIGATION TEAM (REVENUES)

 - 3.5.1 Benefits administration is recognised nationally as being complex and difficult to administer.
 This results in the scheme being prone to error and abuse.
 The Authority is committed to tackling poverty but it must also ensure that the administration of housing and council tax benefit is secure, fair and provides prompt help to those who need it.
 Equally, it must also be vigilant in tackling fraud and error to ensure value for taxpayers' money.
-The Revenues & Benefits Service operates within legislation, government guidance and local procedures with the aim of improving the quality and accuracy of benefit determinations and to both prevent and reduce the incidence of fraud. - 3.5.2 Until 1 June 2015 the Benefits Investigation Team is responsible for the investigation of welfare benefit fraud, often jointly with the Department for Works & Pensions (DWP), in accordance with legislation, agreed codes of conduct and a separate Council policy.
-From 1 June 2015 responsibility for investigating all instances of Housing Benefit fraud (and any Council Tax Benefit fraud prior to 1 April 2013) will transfer to the Department for Work and Pension's Single Fraud Investigation Service (SFIS).
-The Council's Revenues & Benefits Investigation Team will remain responsible for investigating Council Tax Support fraud and will also investigate Council Tax and Business Rates fraud.
-In cases where employees and/or members are involved the team will work with Internal Audit, People Services, the Monitoring Officer and appropriate senior management to ensure that correct procedures are followed.
+The Investigation Team (Revenues) operates within legislation, government guidance and local procedures with the aim of improving the quality and accuracy of benefit determinations and to both prevent and reduce the incidence of fraud. - 3.5.2 Since 1 June 2015 responsibility for investigating all instances of Housing Benefit fraud (and any Council Tax Benefit fraud prior to 1 April 2013) transferred to the Department for Work and Pension's Single Fraud Investigation Service (SFIS).
+The Council's Investigation Team continues to remain responsible for investigating Council Tax and Business Rates fraud.
+In cases where employees and/or members are involved the team will work with Internal Audit, Human Resources, the Monitoring Officer and appropriate senior management to ensure that correct procedures are followed.